LeoooLagOS/dotfiles/01_Networking/CCNA_2_Switching_Routing_Wireless/Configuring Switch Port Speed and Duplex.md

   S1(config-if)# end
   S1# copy running-config startup-config
   ````
+  *To configure the port to use automatic settings instead of manual ones, see [[Lab - Configure Port Autonegotiation]].
 ## 👍 Pros & 👎 Cons

 - **Pro:** Manually setting these values provides a deterministic and stable link configuration, which is useful for fixing negotiation issues.